QilinGu/udacity_ml/projects/capstone/README.md

 In [2]: ai = Learner()
 ```

+_[ed.
 At the time of this writing, you may see warning statements on a Mac about using outdated audio controls.
 That's OK.
 We don't
-need audio for this task.
+need audio for this task.]_

 The ```ai``` object is our Deep Q Learner, without the deep, controlling a simluated game ```g```
 analyzed by a Tensorflow environment ```s```.
 Let's get into it.
-Try the following to first demonstrate 1000 steps
+Try the following to first demo 1000 steps
 and watch the car drive!
-Since we're just getting started, epsilon learning kicks in and the actions are randomly chosen
-as we fill up experience memory.
+At this point the algorithm is purely random.

 ```python
 In [3]: ai.demo()
 ```
 You can try each step yourself, going straight, left or right.
 You'll see three items returned,
 the reward, an array of sensor readings, and a boolean indicating whether you've hit a wall
 or object: